merondun/merothon/README.md

 **INPUTS:**

-Metadata (ID matches VCF sample IDS, any column (interpreted as string) to order individuals according to a phenotype).
+Metadata with header (ID matches VCF sample IDS, any column (interpreted as string) to order individuals according to a phenotype).

 ```
 head Egg_Metadata.txt